nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Unit Testing - Exercises/DatabaseExtended/README.md

 The database should have methods:

 	Add

 	  If there are already users with this username, InvalidOperationException is thrown If there are already users with this id, InvalidOperationException is thrown

 	Remove

+	FindByUsername

+         If no user is present by this username, InvalidOperationException is thrown.
+	 If the username parameter is null, ArgumentNullException is thrown Arguments are all CaseSensitive